Why You Shouldn’t Dry Clothes On Your Radiator

 My old washing machine’s standard wash cycle spun my clothes at 1200 rpm, but its maximum spin was 1400 rpm.
 If your washing machine is similar, then after the cycle finishes, you can set it to do a 1400 rpm spin to get the last drops of water out.

-If you found this post useful then I also have a load of eco-friendly laundry tips right this way.
+If you found this post useful I also have a load of eco-friendly laundry tips right this way.
+I also have heaps of other simple but effective ways to save energy to help minimise your bills this cold season.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.